phfrenzel/wehe-server/README.md

 Spotlight feature (`snapchat_spotlight_1.mp4`).

 These recorded pcaps can be found in the `pcaps/` directory.
-This directory also contains screen captures showing how the applications were used while recording the pcaps.
+This directory also contains screen captures showing how the applications were used while recording the pcaps. **NOTE**: Most recordings were made on iOS; the few Android recordings are labelled accordingly and contain `android` in their file names.

 Running our tests involves installing the modified client on MobileAtlas probes in different countries and running replays of applications included in a zero-rating offer against the modified